 - Use air cleaners to clean indoor air

-Improving your home’s indoor air quality is not as hard as it may sound.
-Service Experts has several options for fighting allergy-inducing pollution inside your home.
+Improving your home’s indoor air quality is not as difficult as it may sound.
+Service Experts has a few options for fighting allergy-inducing pollution inside your home.

 According to the Asthma and Allergy Foundation of America, more than 50 million Americans experience various types of allergies each year.

 Ultraviolet Germicidal Lights are unique devices that safely give off the highest UV light intensity available, working to help reduce airborne biological contaminants like germs.
 They also help decrease concentrations of airborne bio aerosols by 50 percent in as little as 45 minutes.
 UV Germicidal Lights even help stop further accrual of germs in your home and inside your HVAC system.

 HEPA—or High Efficiency Particulate Air—filters are top-shelf air filters that remove 99.97% of air contaminants, including pollen and ragweed.
 HEPA filters are relied on in hospitals and science labs, where considerations about health and contamination are high.

 HEPA filters with carbon filtration help eliminate: